HandcuffedUnicorn/4chan-floating-video-player/README.md

     Cross-Video Playback: Switch between videos in your playlist and continue playback seamlessly.

 =========================================
-Installation
+Installation Using about:debugging in Firefox

-If this doesn't works for any fucking reason on firefox, I have no idea why...
-Can't seem to be able to integrate the plugin in the about:addons But about:debugging accepts the xpi with no problems

-To install the extension, you will need the .xpi file.
+If you're unable to install the extension via the regular about:addons page, you can use the about:debugging page to install it manually.
 Step-by-Step Installation:

+    Open Firefox:
-    Open Firefox and navigate to the Add-ons Manager page by typing about:addons in the address bar, or by clicking on the Menu button in the top-right corner, then selecting Add-ons.
+        Launch Firefox and type about:debugging in the address bar, then press Enter.

-    Install the Extension:
-        Drag and Drop: Drag and drop the .xpi file directly onto the Add-ons Manager page.
-        Manual Installation: Alternatively, click the gear icon in the top-right corner of the Add-ons Manager, and choose Install Add-on from File.
-Then, select the .xpi file from your system.
+    Load Temporary Add-on:
+        Click the Load Temporary Add-on button.
+        A file dialog will appear.
+Select your .xpi file from your system and click Open.

+    Confirmation:
-    Firefox will prompt you to confirm the installation of the extension.
+        Firefox will prompt you to confirm that you want to install the extension.
 Click Add to proceed.

-    Once installed, the extension will be available in your browser, ready to use!
+    Extension Installed:
+        The extension will now be installed temporarily in Firefox.
+It will remain active until you close Firefox or remove it manually via about:debugging.

+    Using the Extension:
+        Once the extension is installed, you can use it just like any other extension in your browser.
+However, note that temporary extensions installed through about:debugging will not persist after you restart Firefox.

 =========================================
 Usage